magento/architecture/design-documents/csp.md

 be able to use a presentation layer class to render nonce to their explicit inline scripts (similar to how form key is being added to templates).
 WIth _nonce_ enabled _Magento\Framework\View\Page\Config\Renderer_ will add nonce to all css/js assets being added to a page.
-With _nonce_ disable the presentation class used inside templates will not add nonce when called and _Renderer_ will not do it as well.
+With _nonce_ disabled the presentation class used inside templates will not add nonce when called and _Renderer_ will not do it as well.

+To make it easier for developers and don't force them to include the nonce-helper to all of their blocks it will be available inside _.phtml_ templates via local `$nonce` variable.

 Additional effort will have to go to ensure proper nonce used/regenrated when page cache is enabled.
 Perhaps blocks containing nonce will not be cached.
 Performance will be validated with these blocks not cached.
 Only few parts